NVIDIA/NVFlare/examples/advanced/vertical_xgboost/README.md

 Lastly, we must subclass `XGBDataLoader` and implement the `load_data()` method.
 For vertical federated learning, it is important when creating the `xgb.Dmatrix` to set `data_split_mode=1` for column mode, and to specify the presence of a label column `?format=csv&label_column=0` for the csv file.
 To support PSI, the dataloader can also read in the dataset based on the calculated intersection, and split the data into training and validation.

 > **_NOTE:_** For secure mode, make sure to provide the required certificates for the federated communicator.

-Also as of now, GPUs are not yet supported by vertical federated XGBoost.
+### GPU Support
+By default, CPU based training is used.

+In order to enable GPU accelerated training, first ensure that your machine has CUDA installed and has at least one GPU.
+In `config_fed_client.json` set `"use_gpus": true` and  `"tree_method": "hist"` in `xgb_params`.
+Then, in `FedXGBHistogramExecutor` we use the `device` parameter to map each rank to a GPU device ordinal in `xgb_params`.
+If using multiple GPUs, we can map each rank to a different GPU device, however you can also map each rank to the same GPU device if using a single GPU.

 ## Run the Example
 Run the vertical xgboost job: